-Writer & Media Personality
+Writer & Media Personality | Mental Health Advocate

 An example of how Anne may examine this?
 Looking at how artists like Harry Styles, Justin Bieber, and Drake have redefined the roles of men in pop music and helped usher in themes of vulnerability and inclusivity to dismantle the myth of male masculinity.

 Power looks different for every person, and because of that, the work you can do to help your community will look different than somebody else’s.
-Power also looks like accountability, and it’s about owning who you are and the best/worst parts of you, but also recognizing what you can do better.
+Power also looks like accountability, and it’s about owning who you are and the best/worst parts of you but also recognizing what you can do better.
 “Empowerment” is a watered-down buzzword, but we can reclaim it through acts of power: advocate for yourself, advocate for communities that need you, lend your platform to those who don’t have one, learn to listen, and learn to apologize.
 Power is pointless if you don’t share it or ensure everyone has an equal amount.

 Everything is terrible!
 Let’s start by acknowledging that!
 Nothing feels sure, everything feels up in the air, and it’s easy to feel like there’s nothing you can do/like you are doomed to live with your Mom and Dad forever.
 So let’s acknowledge the reality: yes, everything feels bad because the realities of our world are bad.
-But if we’re zeroing in on your own experiences, remember: everyone else feels terrible too.
+But if we’re zeroing in on our own experiences, remember: everyone else feels terrible too.
 The thing about being a living person is that no one has it figured out — we’re all participants in a misery marathon — but that’s fine!
 It means you’re alive!

 So figure out what you want to do — what do you REALLY want to do?
 Even if it’s unrealistic, remember that the most exciting jobs usually start with a dream.
 Then, figure out what you need to do to fund it.
 You’re not a failure if you’re working in a field you don’t love to keep your dream alive.
 No one is looking at you, no one is judging you, nobody cares.
 They’re just trying their best.
 Plus, failure — like success — is a myth!
 It’s subjective!
 It’s dangerous!
-So instead of asking whether you’re successful, ask if you’re happy, ask if you’re challenging yourself, ask if you’re keeping your eyes on your own paper.
+So instead of asking whether you’re successful, ask if you’re happy, ask if you’re challenging yourself, and ask if you’re keeping your eyes on your own paper.
 Recognize whether you’re doing work because you love it or because you’re being spurred by competition (and if it’s the latter, check yourself).
 You will never have it all figured out, you will keep evolving and changing over time — I didn’t start writing until I was 25, and even this speaking thing is brand new.

 We’re all multi-faceted and complex and complicated.
 Changing your mind is par for the course, and as long as your decisions aren’t hurting anybody (or yourself), own the shit out of it.